There are two prominent people in the New Testament named John, and both of their profiles are shown below:

 John was beheaded AD 29 by Herod Antipas who imprisoned him in revenge for John's condemnation of his incestuous marriage to his brother's wife (Luke 3:19-20).
 Herodias' daughter, danced for Herod, who rewarded her by offering her whatever she wished.
 On the advice of her mother, she requested the head of John the Baptist on a platter.
 Herod was grieved at being requested to execute him, but having given his oath before witnesses, he commanded that it be done (Matthew 14:1-11, Mark 6:14-28).

-Next: Jonah (or Jonas)
+Next person in the Bible: Jonah (or Jonas)

 Go to: List of people in the Bible